Preet-Sojitra/sih_flask/README.md

 python main.py
 ```

 > NOTE: You need to have the model's weights and two other configuration files in the backend repository's `tf_model/` directory .
-You can download the weights file from [here]().
-[LINK will be added soon]
+You can download the weights file from [here](https://drive.google.com/drive/folders/1qwYxV5rqJnK_Irz7EX7fwDlSliEttzd0?usp=sharing).
+Download whole `tf_model/` directory and place it in the backend repository's root directory.

 4. Now, head over to the [frontend repository](https://github.com/Preet-Sojitra/AnuvaadRatna) and clone it (if you haven't already).